-Verification of Compliance (name/date) Timing C Prior to the issuance of grading or building permits Responsible Flarty for Compliance Owner/ Applicant Compliance or Monitoring Actions to be performed.
-Where applicable, a certified professional is required for action to be accepted.
+Verification of Ormpilance (name/date) Timing Prior to the issuance of grading or building permits Prior to issuance of grading or building permits Responsible Party for Compliance Owner/ Applicant Owner/ applicant (Compliance of Montoning Actions (Obsepenormal White applicable, a. certification of exponential assembly of action to be accepted.
 The requirements of this condition shall be included as a note on all grading and building plans.
-Conditions of Approval and or Mitigation Measures and Responsible Land Use Department local tribe of the Esselen, Salinan, Costonoans/ Ohlone and Chumash tribal groups, as appropriate, to be the most likely descendent may make recommendations to the landowner or the person responsible for the excavation work, for means of treating or disposing of, with appropriate dignity, the human remains and any associated grave goods as provided in Public Resources Code Section 5097.9 and 5097.993, or Where the following conditions occur, the landowner or his authorized representatives shall rebury the Native American human remains and associated grave goods with appropriate dignity on the property in a location not subject to further subsurface disturbance: 1.
-The Native American Heritage Commission is unable to identify a most likely descendent or the most likely descendent failed to make a recommendation within 24 hours after being notified by the commission.
-2. The descendent identified fails to make a recommendation; or 3.
-The landowner or his authorized representative rejects the recommendation of the descendent, and the mediation by the Native American Heritage Commission fails to provide measures acceptable to the landowner.
-Mitig.
-Nimber Permit Cond.
-Number
+Monitoring Action #1: Prior to the issuance of grading or building permits, an Erosion Control Plan shall be submitted to the RMA - Planning Department and the RMA - Building Services Department for review and approval.
+Conditions of Approvational Whitgour Weasures and Responsible Land Use Department local tribe of the Esselen, Salinan, Costonoans/ Ohlone and Chumash tribal groups, as appropriate, to be the most likely descendent. - The most likely descendent may make recommendations to the landowner or the person responsible for the excavation work, for means of treating or disposing of, with appropriate dignity, the human remains and any associated grave goods as provided in Public Resources Code Section 5097.9 and 5097.993, or - Where the following conditions occur, the landowner or his authorized representatives shall rebury the Native American human remains and associated grave goods with appropriate dignity on the property in a location not subject to further subsurface disturbance: 1.
+The Native American Heritage Commission is unable to identify a most likely descendent failed to make a recommendation within 24 hours after being notified by the commission.
+2. The descendent identified fails to make a recommendation; or the recommendation of the descendent, and the mediation by the Native American Heritage Commission fails to provide measures acceptable to the landowner.
+MIM005 - EROSION CONTROL In order to mitigate the impacts from erosion, prior to the issuance of a grading or building permit for the project, the applicant/owner shall submit an Brosion Control Plan to the Director of RMA-Planning and Director of Building Services for review and approval.
+The approved development shall incorporate the Milig. 'n Permit Cond